RetroAchievements/rcheevos/README.md

 rc_lboard_t* rc_parse_lboard(void* buffer, const char* memaddr, lua_State* L, int funcs_ndx);
 ```

+#### `rc_evaluate_lboard`

 A leaderboard can be evaluated with the `rc_evaluate_lboard` function:

 ```c
 int rc_evaluate_lboard(rc_lboard_t* lboard, unsigned* value, rc_peek_t peek, void* peek_ud, lua_State* L);
 ```

-The function returns an action that must be performed by the caller, and `value` will contain the value to be used for that action.
+The function returns an action that must be performed by the caller, and `value` contains the value to be used for that action.
 The action can be one of:

 ```c
 enum {